chris-short/chrisshort.net/content/post/use-the-force-larry-oracle-playing-politics-defense/index.md

 ### They never should have let you split the atom

 Russia plays in a very different theater of operations than the US has traditionally.
 The elasticity and security capabilities of a fully integrated cloud might pay huge dividends against Russian tactics.
-Russia continues to move without impunity across the globe.
+Russia continues to move with impunity across the globe.
 Delaying this acquisition from going forward has compounding negative effects.
 Aging systems are yet again expected to survive somehow while the dithering in Washington drags on.

 ## What can we do?!?